ilikerobots/hcz-jekyll-blog/_posts/2020-04-23-django-vue-fast-content-rich-interactivity.md

 });
 ```

 The only notable variation is that we are now dynamically loading the Stopwatch component instead of using a static import.
 While this is not strictly necessary, doing so will eliminate the need to manually render dependent chunks (in this case `chunk-moment`) in our Django template.
-Instead, the component will dynamically load its own dependencies.
+Instead, our component will dynamically load its own dependencies.